CTRoundTable/Encrypted.Cash/README.md

 What is Encrypted.cash?
 --------------

-Encrypted.cash is an improved version of "Zerocash" protocol Based on Bitcoin's protocol code.
+Encrypted.cash is an improved version of "Zerocash" based on Bitcoin's protocol.

+What improvements?

 1) with periodic audits of coin supply.